OfficeDev/office-js-docs-pr/docs/outlook/debug-autolaunch.md

 The **bundle.js** file of an add-in contains the JavaScript code of your add-in.
 It's created when classic Outlook on Windows is opened.
 When Outlook starts, the **bundle.js** file of each installed add-in is cached in the **Wef** folder of your machine.

 1. To find the add-in's **bundle.js** file, navigate to the following folder in File Explorer.
-Replace text enclosed in `[]` with your applicable Outlook and add-in information.
+The text enclosed in `[]` represents your applicable Outlook and add-in information.

     ```text
     %LOCALAPPDATA%\Microsoft\Office\16.0\Wef\{[Outlook profile GUID]}\[Outlook mail account encoding]\Javascript\[Add-in ID]_[Add-in Version]_[locale]